History of

 De Groote Club Doctrina et Amicitia

 In 1788 Doctrina et Amicitia was formed, a reading companionship with members who were also members of the politcal movement called 'Vaderlandsche Societeit' which earlier that year was banned by the government.
-Originating from the merchant city of Amsterdams' judiciary, the civil-law notary and the civil service communities.
+Originating from the merchant city of Amsterdam's' judiciary, the civil-law legal and the civil service communities.
 It functioned as a meeting ground where revolutionary committees were formed.

 Society club 'de Groote Club' was founded in 1872 with the aim 'to promote pleasant alliances between members in well-designed chambers'.
 Accordingly, a building was erected on the corner of the Kalverstraat and Dam square.
 In 1922 Doctrina et Amicitia merged with the Society 'de Groote Club'; they continued together under the name 'Sociëteit De Groote Club Doctrina et Amicitia'.